In The Beginning There Was Francis…

 And Then It Happened; The Role of a Lifetime!

-Francis Albert Sinatra was buried in Desert Memorial Park in Cathedral City, CA. Along with him went mementos from family members, including cherry-flavored Life Savers, Tootsie Rolls, a bottle of his favorite alcoholic drink; Jack Daniels Tennessee Whiskey, a pack of Camel cigarettes and a Zippo lighter.
+Francis Albert Sinatra was buried in Desert Memorial Park in Cathedral City, CA. Along with him went mementos from family members, including cherry-flavored Life Savers, Tootsie Rolls, a bottle of his favorite alcoholic drink, which was Jack Daniels Tennessee Whiskey, a pack of Camel cigarettes and a Zippo lighter.

 The words imprinted on his grave marker read “The Best Is Yet To Come,” which is, appropriately enough, the title of one of his best-loved songs.
 That phrase is followed by “Beloved Husband and Father.”
 Even in death he was bigger than life, as significant increases in worldwide sales of his music were reported that month.
 I suspect that somewhere in an afterlife, Sinatra is now holding court as the “Chairman of the Board,” regaling members of his adoring audience with the chapters of his life and launching into his great songs.
 After all, it was always his true calling to sing and entertain.